synopsys0/datacollective-python/docs/schema_migration_0.6.0.md

   default output, 0.6.0 returns the mapped one;
 - `strict` is ignored entirely by old SDKs (they keep searching/fuzzy-matching).

+Users upgrading do not need to clear previously extracted datasets: a `schema.yaml` cached next to an archive by an SDK before 0.6.0 has no `root_strategy`, so 0.6.0 treats it as a cache miss and re-downloads the migrated registry schema even when the archive checksum still matches.

 Prefer migrations that avoid these fields unless the divergence is acceptable, or accept that pre-0.6.0 users see the old column names until they upgrade.